pchanial/python-for-data-scientists/_sources/ndarray.txt

 Broadcasting
 ------------

-Broadcasting allows operations (such as addition, multiplication etc.) which are normally elementwise to be carried on arrays of different shapes.
+Broadcasting allows operations (such as addition, multiplication etc.) which are normally element-wise to be carried on arrays of different shapes.
 It is a virtual replication of the arrays along the missing dimensions.
 It can be seen as a generalization of operations involving an array and a scalar.

 * the addition of a scalar on an matrix can be seen as the addition of a matrix with identical elements (and same dimensions).